 Avoid Using Dark Photos, If Possible

-Picaboo only uses the very slightest of Image brightening when a project goes to print.
-That is primarily to compensate for the difference between how an image looks on you computer monitor (which is backlit) as opposed to how it will appear in print.
+Picaboo doesn't use any brightening on the images submitted to us.
 Most computer monitors are not calibrated and often set to a high brightness from the first set up.
 Due to this, you'll want to ensure that you adjust the brightness for any of your images that appear to be a little dark to begin with.

 We highly advise making sure all the images you use in your project are the brightest ones in your collections.
 Sometimes that may not be possible, but you can contact Customer Care for more information on simple screen calibration, and guidelines to gauge your images by.